easlice/bandcamp-downloader/README.md

   --directory DIRECTORY, -d DIRECTORY
                         The directory to download albums to.
 Defaults to the current directory.
+  --filename-format FILENAME_FORMAT
+                        The filename format for downloaded tracks.
+Default is '{artist}/{artist} - {title}'.
-  --format {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}, -f {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}
+                        All placeholders: item_id, artist, title --format {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}, -f {aac-hi,aiff-lossless,alac,flac,mp3-320,mp3-v0,vorbis,wav}
                         What format do download the songs in.
 Default is 'mp3-320'.